 Previously, assuming that loan amount with an eight-week covered period, $15,385 was automatically eligible for forgiveness as owner compensation replacement, as that’s 75% of the loan proceeds.
 Now, thanks to the new interim final rule, you can have your entire loan forgiven as income replacement if using the 24-week covered period.
 You can also abide by the 60-40 rule and use up to 40% of your loan on other business expenses like rent and still receive total forgiveness.

-The PPP is not a perfect program, and nowhere is that more obvious than for self-employed workers, who are unable to receive total loan forgiveness as easily as small business employer firms.
+The PPP is not a perfect program, and nowhere is that more obvious than for self-employed workers, who in some cases are unable to receive total loan forgiveness as easily as small business employer firms.

 That being said, the PPP doesn’t require borrowers to hold on to their debt, and the ability to have owner compensation replacement automatically forgiven is likely a welcome break from paperwork for many self-employed workers out there.